apexskier/nova-typescript/CONTRIBUTING.md

 ### Debugging

-To debug the underlying tsserver, modify the `run.sh` file to use the [`--inspect` flag](https://nodejs.org/en/docs/guides/debugging-getting-started/) and use [your preferred inspector to debug](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients).
+To debug the underlying language server, modify the `run.sh` file to use the [`--inspect` flag](https://nodejs.org/en/docs/guides/debugging-getting-started/) and use [your preferred inspector to debug](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients).

 Use the Extension Console in Nova to debug the extension.
 I haven't found a way to get a debugger attached to the JavaScriptCore context.